joallard/filestyle/README.md

 Filestyle
 =========
-**Filestyle** is a lightweight plugin to make file upload styling easy.
+**Filestyle** is a lightweight jQuery plugin to make file upload styling easy.

 Usage
 -----